 Introduction: CMD Tricks

-CMD is a handy tool to transport files, copy, delete and much more.
+CMD is a windows tool to transport files, copy, delete and much more.
 It uses the "language" batch.

-This instructable is just a guide and list of possibilities of CMD.
+This instructable is just a touching off point and list of possibilities of CMD.
 There are plenty more resources online.

-The help command shows all the commands and a small description.
+The help command shows all available commands and a small description of them.

 Step 3: Change the Title

-the command is "title*" (*=what you want the title to be)
+where * is what you want the title to be.

 Step 4: Abort

-Abort command will cancel any command that is loading
+Abort command will cancel any command that is currently executing.

 Step 5: History

-With this handy command you will be able to see the command history for you current session
+With this handy command you will be able to see the command history of your current session.

 Step 6: Remote Shutdown